Eastern Idaho: Culture

 Eastern Idaho is generally thought of as an all-season outdoor mecca above all else, with ski resorts Kelly Canyon and Pebble Creek, and extreme proximity to Yellowstone, the Tetons, Jackson, and Grand Targhee in Wyoming, each of which lie near the Idaho border.
 The area is also renowned in the fly fishing world as well, with travelers coming from afar to fish the Snake River and its branches and tributaries.
 Island Park, Bear Lake, Heise Hot Springs, and Lava Hot Springs are also regional tourist hotspots.

 Cultural events are routinely held at Idaho State University and Brigham Young University-Idaho, and at various venues throughout downtown Idaho Falls.
 Idaho State University's 123000 sqft L.E. and Thelma E Stephens Performing Arts Center contains state-of-the-art performance space.
 The facility's Jensen Grand Concert Hall contains more than 500 fiberglass-reinforced gypsum panels which allow the concert hall to be computer-tuned.
 Two ceiling canopies allow the acoustics of the hall to be computer-adjusted, making the center a hit with both performers and their audiences.
 Idaho Falls's Museum of Idaho brings in major national exhibitions each year, including Da Vinci inventions and the famous Bodies exhibit.

 The Eastern Idaho State Fair is held every September in Blackfoot.
 The 2004 independent film Napoleon Dynamite was set in and filmed on location in Preston in Cache Valley.

 Since the Church of Jesus Christ of Latter-day Saints is the largest religion in the region, Mormon culture dominates the region, though there are also many Methodists, Baptists, Episcopalians, Lutherans, Roman Catholics, Presbyterians, and Jehovah's Witnesses.

-The only professional sports team in the region is the Idaho Falls Chukars of Minor League Baseball.
+There are only two professional sports teams in the region.
+First is the Idaho Falls Chukars of Minor League Baseball.
 The organization, which has changed names and affiliations numerous times, has been around since 1940 and has played at Melaleuca Field since 2007.
+Second, the Idaho Falls Spud Kings, who play at the Mountain America Center in Idaho Falls.
+The team played their first game in the winter of 2022.

 In the spring of 2018, Eastern Idaho gained a semi-professional soccer team Idaho Lobos FC based in Idaho Falls.
 The team competes in the Mountain Conference of the UPSL.